 Yes, I teach adults of all ages and levels from beginner through to semi-professional and professional players.
 Do get in touch if you are interested in learning with me.

-Currently I teach in the evenings between Monday to Friday.
+Currently I teach in the evenings between Monday to Thursday.
 In special circumstances I can accommodate a student who would like to learn outside of those times, but this is on a case-by-case basis.
 Please enquire if you would like to discuss this.

 Please register your interest using my contact form and I will let you know my current availability, as this can change each year.
 If I do not have any availability, I can add you to a waiting list and notify you when a space becomes available.